Best Userback alternative for website feedback in 2026

 Key differences from Userback:

-• Client collaboration mode: Simplified interface for non-technical reviewers.
+• Client collaboration mode: A stripped-down surface for non-technical reviewers.

 Pros: